betterscientificsoftware/bssw.io/Articles/Blog/2023-03-Julia_for_BSSw.md

 $ julia
 > using Pluto
 > Pluto.run()
-[ Info: Loading...
-[ Info: Listening on: 127.0.0.1:1234, thread id: 1
-[ Info:
+┌ Info:
-[ Opening http://localhost:1234/?secret=AZ8Ynd82 in your default browser... ~ have fun!
+└ Opening http://localhost:1234/?secret=AZ8Ynd82 in your default browser... ~ have fun!
-[ Info:
+┌ Info:
-[ Press Ctrl+C in this terminal to stop Pluto
+│ Press Ctrl+C in this terminal to stop Pluto
-[
+└
 ```

 <br>